Joe Lhota: Personal life

 Lhota is married to Tamra Roberts Lhota.
 The couple met while she was working in Washington, D.C.
 They have one child.

 While he was raised Catholic and identifies as Christian, Lhota's maternal grandmother was Jewish.
 When asked why he didn't capitalize on his grandmother’s religious heritage to garner the city's Jewish voters, he responded, "I think that would be patronizing."

 Political beliefs

 Lhota defended his support for pro-choice and same-sex marriage as not only being in sync with New York City's socially liberal outlook but consistent with Jeffersonian republicanism or democracy and its intellectual premise in classical liberalism.
-His accommodation of fiscal conservatism and socially progressive views were criticized by some local social conservative groups while independents applauded his position as an example of third-way politics.
-Lhota called for expulsion of Donald Trump from the Republican Party after Trump's remarks about banning Muslims from entering the United States.)
+Lhota called for expulsion of Donald Trump from the Republican Party after Trump's remarks about banning Muslims from entering the United States.
 He later left the party in protest of Trump's policies.
 Lhota endorsed Joe Biden in the 2020 United States presidential election.

 Lhota revealed in 2021 that he was now a registered Democrat.
 He endorsed Kathryn Garcia for first preference in the 2021 New York City Democratic mayoral primary, with Eric Adams and Andrew Yang as his second and third picks, respectively.